 The average credit card annual percentage rate (APR) in the US is currently 17.73%.
-However, unlike personal loans, where the APR includes the loan interest and all fees, for credit cards, the APR only represents the credit card interest rate per year.
+However, unlike personal loans or online loans for bad credit where the APR includes the loan interest and all fees, for credit cards, the APR only represents the credit card interest rate per year.

 Existing regulations require companies to disclose credit card pricing in the form of an APR, which is the yearly interest rate of the card.
 This rate is the same as the periodic rate, which is what credit card companies use to calculate and charge interest on a daily, monthly, or quarterly basis.

 In simple terms, the periodic rate is the APR expressed over a duration shorter than one year.

 To calculate the periodic rate, divide the APR by the number of billing periods in a year:

 - A daily periodic rate (DPR) is the APR divided by the 365 days in a year (so, a 12% APR translates to an approximately 0.033% daily periodic rate).

 - A monthly periodic rate is the APR divided by the twelve months in a year (a 12% APR translates to a 1% monthly periodic rate).

 - A quarterly periodic rate is the APR divided by the four quarters in the year (a 12% APR translates to a 3% quarterly periodic rate).